Congratulations, you’ve gotten engaged, what now?

 When to book

-Many couples choose to book their favourite venue 12-18 months in advance, sometimes even 2 years, this way they know their venue is secure and they have plenty of time to plan.
-Popular venues book up quickly during peak wedding season (June-September) so if you have your heart set on somewhere, always contact them as soon as you’ve decided, to see what availability they have.
+Many couples choose to book their favourite venue 12-18 months in advance, sometimes even 2 years.
+Being prepared can ensure your venue is secure and you have plenty of time to plan.
+Popular venues book up quickly during peak wedding season (June-September).
+If you have your heart set on somewhere, always contact them as soon as you’ve decided, to see what availability they have.
 That’s not to say you can’t plan a wedding in just a few months, or even weeks, but you may have to compromise on your venue if its already booked up.
-Some venues will offer last minute deals from cancellations or if they have been unable to fill the date though, so it is always worth contacting them if you are planning your day on a shorter timescale.
+Some venues offer last minute deals from cancellations or if they have been unable to fill the date though, so it is always worth contacting them if you are planning your day on a shorter timescale.

 What do you do if you disagree?!

 Planning your wedding can be a good preparation for marriage itself.
 Being married is about working together as a team, sometimes meaning a compromise for one, or both of you.
 Importantly, you need to both realise what matters most to each other and how you can both achieve your visions for your special day.
 Ultimately don’t forget, a wedding is about the two of marrying each other, it’s not just about how good the after party can be!

 Finding a venue can be tricky, time consuming, stressful and overwhelming.
 Why not contact Wild Wedding Company to see how we can help with your planning, coordination and decor.